steven-swanbeck/game_theoretic_painting/README.md

 **coverage_contest** contains player and board definitions and solution procedures to play the game.

 ## Requirements, Dependencies, and Building
-These packages are built and tested on a system running ROS1 noetic on Ubuntu 20.04.
-However, the project is written entirely in C++ and wrapped in a thin ROS wrapper for visualization purposes, so it can easily be compiled and run independently of ROS, just without visualiations.
+These packages are built and tested on a system running ROS1 Noetic on Ubuntu 20.04.
+However, the project is written entirely in C++ and wrapped in a thin ROS wrapper for visualization purposes, so it can easily be compiled and run independently of ROS, just without the shown visualizations.

 1. Create a Catkin workspace:
 ```